hellmarbecker/imply-news/README.md

 The transition matrices are organized as a dictionary, there should be an entry with key `"default"`.

-For secure Kafka (Confluent Cloud), you should to create a file `news_secret.yml` in the main directory, which contains the bootstrap address and credentials for Confluent Cloud, like so:
+For secure Kafka (Confluent Cloud), you should create a file `news_secret.yml` in the main directory, which contains the bootstrap address and credentials for Confluent Cloud, like so:

     Kafka:
         bootstrap.servers: "<bootstrap server>"